2 Israeli Embassy staff shot and killed outside Jewish Museum in D.C.

 In a late-night news conference, Metropolitan Police Chief Pamela A. Smith said the shooting was reported at 9:08 p.m. local time outside the museum, which is located near an FBI field office.

-Bowser said the suspect was initially "observed pacing back and forth outside of the museum" before he approached a group of four people, "produced a handgun," and shot the two victims.
+Smith said the suspect, identified as 30-year-old Elias Rodriguez of Chicago, Illinois, was initially "observed pacing back and forth outside of the museum" before he approached a group of four people, "produced a handgun," and shot the two victims.

 Responding officers arrived at the scene to find the victims with gunshot wounds, unconscious and not breathing, the DC Fire and Emergency Medical Services Department told CBS News.